panoply/spx/docs/src/views/docs/usage/resource-evaluation.md

 # Resource Evaluation

-External resources linked within `<script>`, `<link>` or those which that dictate the browser's treatment of external references fall under the category of **Resources** in SPX.
-SPX governs rendering operations, so it is imperative to deliberate on how it should manage such assets and files which demand evaluation.
+External resources linked within `<script>`, `<link>`, or those which dictate the browser's treatment of external references are categorized as **Resources** in SPX.
+As SPX governs rendering operations, it's crucial to be intentional about how it manages such assets and files that require evaluation.
 While SPX is configured by default to handle a limited subset of resource elements without additional configuration, developers are strongly encouraged to fine-tune and expand support to align with their application's specific requirements.

-> For optimal performance it is recommended that you limit resource evaluation to the absolute minimum and if possible trigger your projects execution at runtime.
+> For optimal performance, it's recommended to minimize resource evaluation to the absolute minimum and ideally trigger project execution at runtime only.

 ---

 # Configuration

-Resources control is made available upon connection via the `eval` configuration option.
-The `eval` option accepts either a `boolean` or an `object` type.
+Control over resources is facilitated through the `eval` configuration option upon connection.
+This option can accept either a `boolean` or an `object` type.
 When passing an `object`, each key represents a resource tag.
-You can provide [Attribute Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) and have SPX apply evaluation in accordance.
+You can provide [Attribute Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) to instruct SPX to apply evaluation accordingly.

 <br>